 12. The Lumberjack Brew Tour

 The Lumberjack Brew Tour offers you a great brewpub experience at your own leisure.
-Located in Clearfield County, the tour features four brewpubs: Race Street, Doc G's, Straub Brewery and the Boxcar Brew Works.
+Located in Clearfield County, the tour features three brewpubs: Doc G's, Straub Brewery and the Boxcar Brew Works.
 Don’t forget to pick up a Lumberjack Brew Tour passport at the Visit Clearfield County Visitor's Bureau or at any of the hotels and motels in the area.
 The passport will help guide you through the brew tour.
 Make sure to get your passport stamped and completed so that you can return the passport for a free t-shirt or hat.
 The eternal tap and brewpubs await you and your friends!

 13. Laurel Highlands Pour Tour